zeek/zeek/frameworks/geoip.rst

 If you see an error message similar to "Failed to open GeoIP location database", then you may need to either rename or move your GeoIP location database file.
-If the :bro:see:`mmdb_dir` value is set to a directory pathname (it is not set by default), then Bro looks for location database files in that directory.
+If the :zeek:see:`mmdb_dir` value is set to a directory pathname (it is not set by default), then Bro looks for location database files in that directory.
 If none are found or if mmdb_dir is not set, then Bro looks for location database files in the following order: